microsoft/microcode/docs/language.md

 ### Conditions on event values

 When an event carries a numeric value (in the case of receiving a radio message or a variable being updated), if that value is equal to the number of dots that follows, in total, then execution will proceed to the DO section.
-Here are the five available coins:
+Here are the five available (dot)values:

 -   `1 dot` ![one dot](./images/generated/icon_F8.png){:class="icon"}
 -   `2 dots`: ![two dots](./images/generated/icon_F9.png){:class="icon"}